USF-IMARS/IPOPP-docs/docs/README.md

-Sensitive information (for IMaRS members only) to go along with this wiki is in [the IMaRS-docs/IPOPP page](https://github.com/USF-IMARS/IMaRS-docs/blob/master/docs/IPOPP/README.md).
-If you have a question/concern, open an issue in [the issue tracker](https://github.com/USF-IMARS/IPOPP-docs/issues).
+Sensitive information (for IMaRS members only) to go along with these docs are in [the IMaRS-docs/IPOPP page](https://github.com/USF-IMARS/IMaRS-docs/blob/master/docs/IPOPP/README.md).
+If you have a question/concern about the docs or IPOPP, open an issue in [the issue tracker](https://github.com/USF-IMARS/IPOPP-docs/issues).

 # General info: